-Digital asset management (DAM) software is ending the days of digging through complex, disorganized, and disconnected digital filing systems.
-Once reserved mainly for our friends in IT and product, digital asset management (DAM) systems are now taking a front seat in the martech stack.
+Digital asset management software is ending the days of digging through complex, disorganized, and disconnected digital filing systems.
+Once reserved mainly for our friends in IT and product, DAM systems are now taking a front seat in the martech stack.

-Marketers waste inordinate amounts of time trying to find their assets, often jumping between disparate third party and local systems to find their files.
-Modern Digital Asset Management (DAM) systems help marketers manage the creative process faster, providing access to digital assets based off metadata, tags, and unified search functionality.
+Marketers waste inordinate amounts of time trying to find their assets, often jumping between disparate third-party and local systems to find their files.
+DAM systems help marketers manage the creative process faster, providing access to digital assets based on metadata, tags and unified search functionality.

-The State of Digital Asset Management in 2018
+The State of Digital Asset Management Software in 2018

 As the demand for DAM systems grows, vendors will continue to evolve their platforms to address more complex asset management needs.
 According to a recent webinar from Real Story Group, we’ll see the following trends in digital asset management this year.
 DAM will: